scott-morris/Advent-of-Code/2016/day02/readme.md

 So, in this example, the bathroom code is `1985`.

-Your puzzle input is the instructions from the document you found at the front desk.
+Your puzzle input is the instructions from the document you found at the front desk. **What is the bathroom code?**

-## PART TWO:
+## Part Two:
 You finally arrive at the bathroom (it's a several minute walk from the lobby so visitors can behold the many fancy conference rooms and water coolers on this floor) and go to punch in the code.
 Much to your bladder's dismay, the